Composition of blood PDF

 The fluid present in the lymphatic system is called lymph.

-▪ Lymph is a colorless fluid containing specialized lymphocytes which are responsible for the immune responses of the body.
+▪ Lymph is a colourless fluid containing specialized lymphocytes that are responsible for the immune responses of the body.

 ▪ Lymph is also an important carrier of nutrients, hormones, etc. Fats are absorbed through lymph in the lacteals present in the intestinal villi.